 The 1101 Indiana Street NRA was authorized in 2014 to support redevelopment of the property into an upscale, mixed-use, student housing community.

 In 2016 a Memorandum of Understanding was executed, redefining project completion.
-As of the end of 2016, the project was not entirely completed due to pending development of additional parking, so an NRA rebate was not due.
-However, a number of units were occupied in the fall of 2016.
+Although a number of units were occupied in